poom12345p/Flappy-Bird-Clone/README.md

 - each state are in-dependencies with each orther.
 - each state will create object,UI, etc for it own once enter the state.
 - Pros
-    - preventing loading assets on start game, provide faster start-up
+    - preventing loading assets on start game, provide faster start-up game
+    - can be improve futhermore using addressable
     - easy to scope state behaveiver
     - easy to add or remove states in-game
 - Cons
-    - a bit hard to test
+    - If the previous state is not managed properly, it may cause bugs in subsequent states.